Indonesian President Joko Widodo meets Qin Gang - ExBulletin

 Indonesian President Joko Widodo meets Qin Gang

-Indonesian President Joko Widodo met with Chinese Foreign Minister Qin Gang in Jakarta on Wednesday.
+On February 22, 2023 local time, Indonesian President Joko Widodo met with visiting Foreign Minister Qin Gang in Jakarta.

-During the meeting, Widodo said the Indonesian-Chinese pragmatic cooperation has achieved great successes in recent years.
-China has already become the second largest source of foreign investment for Indonesia.
-Asia is the center of global economic growth, not an arena of power struggles.
-Indonesia wants to work with China to maintain peace and stability in the region and support recovery from the COVID-19 pandemic.
+Widodo asked Qin Gang to convey his sincere greetings and best wishes to President Xi Jinping, as well as his advance congratulations on the great success of the next two sessions of the National People’s Congress and the Chinese People’s Political Consultative Conference.
+He expects the two sides to speed up the implementation of the common understandings between the two heads of state during their meeting in Bali and prepare the high-level exchanges for the next stage.
+Widodo said that in recent years, practical cooperation between Indonesia and China has yielded fruitful results, bilateral trade and investment has increased rapidly, and China has become the second largest source of investment. foreigners in Indonesia.
+The two sides should accelerate key projects such as the Jakarta-Bandung high-speed railway, the North Kalimantan industrial park and the development of the new Indonesian capital, and expand cooperation in industrial chains and new energies, among others.

-Qin Gang replied that China, together with Indonesia, intends to maintain the leadership, strategic liaison and cooperation between the two great nations, with the important agreements of the two heads of state as a guide.
-In this way, common development can be achieved in the pursuit of modernization.
+Widodo said Asia is the center of global economic growth and should not be a battleground of powers.
+Indonesia stands ready to work with China to maintain regional peace and stability and boost post-pandemic recovery.
+Indonesia appreciates China for its support for the centrality of ASEAN and will follow the five-point consensus to deal with the Myanmar issue.

 |